agx/phosh/README.md

 For an explicit list of dependencies check the `Build-Depends` entry in the [debian/control][] file.

-Until distros ship [libhandy](https://source.puri.sm/Librem5/libhandy) you need to build that from source.
+If your distro doesn't ship [libhandy](https://source.puri.sm/Librem5/libhandy) you need to build that from source.
 More details are in the [gitlab-ci.yml][] file.

 ## Building